MathCodeLabHub/MathCodeLab.Level1/StudentResources/Code/Concepts/Operators.md

 3. Break down a complex power-up calculation

 ---
-© 2025 MathCodeLab.
-All rights reserved.
+© 2025 MathCodeLab Team.
+All Rights Reserved.

 Remember: Practice makes perfect!
 Start with simple calculations and work your way up to more complex ones.
 And don't worry if you make mistakes - that's how we learn! �

+---
+© 2025 MathCodeLab Team.
+All Rights Reserved.